brandongregory/dndhelp/src/5e-build-guides/archer-builds.md

 ### <a name="Magic-Item-Manual-of-Quickness-of-Action"></a>Manual of Quickness of Action (Very Rare)

-The goal for any archer (except the Battlemaster) will be 20 Dexterity—unless you can get one of these, in which case the goal becomes _22_ Dexterity.
+The goal for any archer (except the Battlesmith) will be 20 Dexterity—unless you can get one of these, in which case the goal becomes _22_ Dexterity.
 With few ways to boost Dexterity above 20, this is one of the best items you can give most archers.

 ### <a name="Magic-Item-123-Ammunition"></a>+1/+2/+3 Ammunition (Uncommon/Rare/Very Rare)